keptn/enhancement-proposals/text/0006-shipyard-next-generation.md

 ### Shipyard controller

 This KEP also proposes the implementation of a Keptn core component - the so-called *shipyard controller*.
 This controller implements the functionality described above.
+Besides, this controller is responsible for keeping workflows atomic.
+This means that a workflow is executed based on the shipyard, which was configured when the workflow was triggered.
+In other words, an update of a shipyard (and its containing workflows) does NOT impact ongoing workflows.

 ## Breaking changes